MicrosoftDocs/VBA-Docs/excel/Concepts/Excel-Performance/excel-tips-for-optimizing-performance-obstructions.md

 - Many Excel built-in functions (**SUM**, **SUMIF**) calculate whole column references efficiently because they automatically recognize the last used row in the column.
 However, array calculation functions like **SUMPRODUCT** either cannot handle whole column references or calculate all the cells in the column.

-- User-defined functions do not automatically recognize the last-used row in the column and, therefore, frequently calculate whole column references inefficiently.
+- User-defined functions don't automatically recognize the last-used row in the column and, therefore, frequently calculate whole column references inefficiently.
 However, it is easy to program user-defined functions so that they recognize the last-used row.

 - It's difficult to use whole column references when you have multiple tables of data on a single worksheet.